xdanielsb/Prolog/readme.md

  - Must be written a period at the end of the fact or rule
  - objects can also begin with digits
  - string also can be written enclosed in quotes
- - variables names must start with a capital letter
+ - variables names must start with a capital letter or an underscore
  - :- means if , also called the neck symbol
  - , (comma) is called  conjuction (and) symbol
  - ; (semicolon) is called  disjunction (or) symbol

+# List
+Simple data structure, can be written as a Prolog atom as

+L = []